acuvity/minibridge/README.md

 This will create `server.sbom` that contains all the hashes of the relevant parts.

-> NOTE: For now, only tools are part of the SBOM.
+> NOTE: For now, only tools and prompts are part of the SBOM.

 ### Check SBOM Offline